outerim/bountiful-ultimate/index.md

 ### Practice schedule
 Practices are open to all 5th-12th graders.
 We practice at [Lewis Park](https://goo.gl/maps/yHBn8AxMc3rVmngMA) in Bountiful.
+Practices begin Wed 2/10 and will run til at least the State tournament in May.
 * Monday 4-5:30pm
 * Wednesday 4-5:30pm
 * Friday 1-3pm